FlyJingFish/AndroidAOP/docs/getting_started.md

     }

     dependencies {
-         //Required items 👇
+         //👇Required items
          implementation "io.github.FlyJingFish.AndroidAop:android-aop-core:2.2.5"
-         //Optional 👇This package provides some common annotation aspects implementation "io.github.FlyJingFish.AndroidAop:android-aop-extra:2.2.5"
+         //👇Optional (1)👈 This package provides some common annotation aspects implementation "io.github.FlyJingFish.AndroidAop:android-aop-extra:2.2.5"

-         //Required item 👇If you already have this item in your project, you don’t need to add it. implementation "androidx.appcompat:appcompat:1.3.0" // At least in 1.3.0 and above
+         //👇Required item  If you already have this item in your project, you don’t need to add it. implementation "androidx.appcompat:appcompat:1.3.0" // At least in 1.3.0 and above

-         //Optional 👇, if you want to customize aspects, you need to use them, ⚠️supports aspects written in Java and Kotlin code ksp "io.github.FlyJingFish.AndroidAop:android-aop-ksp:2.2.5"
+         //👇Optional (2)👈, if you want to customize aspects, you need to use them, ⚠️supports aspects written in Java and Kotlin code ksp "io.github.FlyJingFish.AndroidAop:android-aop-ksp:2.2.5"
-         //Optional 👇, if you want to customize aspects, you need to use them, ⚠️only applies to aspects written in Java code annotationProcessor "io.github.FlyJingFish.AndroidAop:android-aop-processor:2.2.5"
+         //👇Optional (3)👈, if you want to customize aspects, you need to use them, ⚠️only applies to aspects written in Java code annotationProcessor "io.github.FlyJingFish.AndroidAop:android-aop-processor:2.2.5"
          //⚠️Choose one of the above android-aop-ksp and android-aop-processor }
     ```

+    1. :man_raising_hand: This library has built-in annotations for some functions defined using [@AndroidAopPointCut](/AndroidAOP/AndroidAopPointCut/)
+    2. :man_raising_hand: When you use the five custom aspect annotations [introduced here](#custom-aspects), it means that you must choose one from `android-aop-ksp` and `android-aop-processor` as a required option
+    3. :man_raising_hand: When you use the five custom aspect annotations [introduced here](#custom-aspects), it means that you must choose one from `android-aop-ksp` and `android-aop-processor` as a required option

 === "Kotlin"